Research in mice shows how diet alters immune system function through a gut microbe

-Category: Environment Hits: 14Research in mice demonstrates how diet alters a gut microbe molecule that, in turn, prompts immune cells to downregulate inflammation.
+Category: Climate Hits: 0Research in mice demonstrates how diet alters a gut microbe molecule that, in turn, prompts immune cells to downregulate inflammation.
 The study elucidates molecular mechanism behind long-standing belief that diet, microbiota, and immunity influence one another in myriad ways.
 If affirmed in larger animals and humans, the findings could inform the design of small-molecule drugs that regulate immune response to treat inflammatory conditions

 Read more https://www.sciencedaily.com/releases/2021/11/211116175057.htm